gnilk/testrunner/README.md

 # Version history
 ## v2.0-dev
 - Pre/Post now returns test-result (kTR_xyz), this will cause any previous unit-tests to break compile..
-- Extensions are now supported through function `QueryInterface` in Itesting
+- Extensions are now supported through function `QueryInterface` in ITesting
 - Threads are now always compiled (except for in embedded) but can be disabled (`--no-threads`)
+- Modules are executed in parallel when (`--parallel`) is specified (note: output is NOT nice)
 ## v1.6.3
 - Dangling reference could lead to seg-fault when finished
 - Compile issues on macos